UK Cyber Crime Statistics 2025

 31

-The term “median availability” typically refers to the amount of time that a particular service or system is available to users over a given period of time.
+The term “median availability” typically refers to the amount of time that a particular service or system is available to users over a given period.
 The median availability is the middle value in a range of availability measurements taken over that period.

 18,547